Aleksandr Ustyugov

 Aleksandr Sergeevich Ustyugov (Александр Сергеевич Устюгов; born 17 October 1976) is a Russian actor, film director and musician.
-He is best known for his role as a main character Roman Shilov for 60 episodes of Cop Wars (TV mini-series) between 2005-2010 (ru), also as Victor Toropov in the 2019 Netflix TV series Better than Us.
+He is best known for his role as a main character Roman Shilov for 60 episodes of Cop Wars (TV mini-series) between 2005 and 2010 (ru), also as Victor Toropov in the 2019 Netflix TV series Better than Us.

 Early life

-Aleksandr Ustyugov was born in the city of Ekibastuz, Pavlodar Region, Kazakh SSR, Soviet Union (now Kazakhstan), to a Russian family.
+Aleksandr Ustyugov was born in the city of Ekibastuz, Pavlodar Region, Kazakh SSR, Soviet Union (now Kazakhstan).

 After graduating from Ekibastuz secondary school No. 15, he entered vocational school No. 18, specialising in "Electrical Repair, Installation and Dismantling of Mining Equipment".

 He graduated from vocational school with honours, while working on the Vostochny Coal Mine.

-Aleksandr studied at art school for five years between 1988–1993 and during this time practised boxing at the Sports School Zhasyby.
+Aleksandr studied at art school for five years between 1988 and 1993 and during this time practised boxing at the Sports School Zhasyby.

 Acting career

 Aleksandr Ustyugov continued his education in Omsk, where in 1993 he entered the Omsk State Transport University with a degree in "Carriage Engineering".

 He studied there for full-time for three semesters, before transferring to the Omsk Youth Theatre as an illuminator, before joining the theater's troupe.
 Omsk audience remembered the brilliant performance of the role of the Spider in the ballet extravaganza in verses from the life of insects Fly-Tsokotuha directed by Boris Krichmar.